 Gel-free and gel-plus methods for preparing mate pair libraries for sequencing from low DNA input.10x Genomics Chromium Genome Library Prep Kit

-Whole genome prep which provides variant calling, phasing for sequencing on Illumina platforms from low DNA input.Dovetail Service
+Whole genome prep that provides variant calling and phasing for sequencing on Illumina platforms from low DNA input.Dovetail Service

 De novo assembly for a large range of genomes using the proprietary Dovetail Chicago TM method on Illumina platforms from multiple DNA inputs.

-Speed and simplicity for targeted and small genome sequencing.NextSeq Series
+Speed and simplicity for targeted and small genome sequencing.NextSeq 550 System

 Flexible desktop sequencer supporting multiple applications, sequencing 1 Nextera Mate Pair sample per run.HiSeq 4000 System